Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-service-java -->

-This project contains the source code and all the resources needed to install the StockList Demo Service for Lightstreamer JMS Extender.
+This project contains the source code and all the resources needed to install the Stock-List Demo Service for Lightstreamer JMS Extender.

+The Stock-List Demo Service is stand-alone Java application that acts as a service, sending simulated stock quotes on a JMS topic.
+It provides data for client-side Stock-List Demos for JMS Extender, such as the [HTML Demo](https://github.com/Lightstreamer/Lightstreamer-JMS-example-StockList-client-javascript) and the [Node.js Demo](https://github.com/Lightstreamer/Lightstreamer-JMS-example-StockList-client-node).

+Note that this service makes no use of the JMS Extender APIs: it works by using directly the JMS APIs.
+For simplicity, a single JMS topic is used for all stocks, while in a production environment you would probably use a different JMS topic for each stock.

 Check out the sources for further explanations.